DominikN/rosdevday21-remote-robot/README.md

 ![launch multi-container ROS 2 app using docker-compose](docs/fig3-two-containers.png)

-The multi-container setup, running on the same host can be described in a clean and elegant way in `docker-compose.yml`, so running this multicontainer system needs even less effort:
+The multi-container setup, running on the same host can be described in a clean and elegant way in `docker-compose.yml`, so running this multi-container system needs even less effort:

 ```bash
 cd rosdevday21-remote-robot/eg2